taektay/ee106/docs/lab5.rst

  int64 sum

 Initially, the separation line `--` separates the request and response parameters.
 In our example, the `int64` ``a`` and `int64` ``b`` are the parameters of the request of the ROS service, that need to be set before the service call.
-Thus, with the service call, the ROS node that has initialized the ROS Service triggers its function and form the response variables, which will be returned.
+Thus, with the service call, the ROS node that has initialized the ROS Service triggers its function and forms the response variables, which will be returned.
 On the service caller side, the caller node will get back the output (response) of the ROS Service call and will store it locally to be accessed.
 As it is obvious, the request and response variables can be more than one, depending on the used ROS Service.

 The ``rosservice`` bash command can be used in the same way as the ``rostopic`` command, to preview further information about the available ROS Services.
 For example, the argument ``list`` is used to list all the available ROS Services,